Virtual Tours for Seniors

 Beginning in October 2020, we are offering live virtual tours of the museum for seniors (age 65+) in Peterborough City and County!

 With the intention of fostering community and offsetting some of the isolation that many are experiencing during COVID19, we will virtually “visit” seniors’ residences, retirement communities, and long-term care facilities throughout Peterborough City and County, as well as provide virtual tour dates for individual seniors not in care.
 Thanks to support from the United Way of Peterborough and the Government of Canada’s COVID-19 Emergency Community Support Fund, we are able to offer these virtual tours at no cost to participants.

 Please contact [email protected] or 705 748 9153, x203 if you would like more information, or to arrange a virtual tour for your residence or long-term care facility.

 Not a senior or not a resident of Peterborough City or County?
-Sign up to be notified when we launch our public virtual tours.
+Be sure to check out our public virtual tours.